lf-/dotfiles/README.md

 ### XDG_DATA_DIRS sync

-The first time this feature loads, it will enumerate all subpaths of XDG_DATA_DIRS that contain zsh functions (`$dir/zsh/site-functions` or `$dir/zsh/$ZSH_VERSION/functions`) and then prepend all of these paths *that are not on the FPATH yet* to the FPATH.
+The first time this feature loads, it will enumerate all subpaths of XDG_DATA_DIRS that contain zsh functions (`$dir/zsh/site-functions`, `$dir/zsh/$ZSH_VERSION/functions`, or `$dir/zsh/vendor-completions` which is a non-standard path used by debian packages) and then prepend all of these paths *that are not on the FPATH yet* to the FPATH.
 This avoids overriding custom overrides for internal functions again by putting the zsh install directory on the front of the path, because it is also reachable via `$XDG_DATA_DIRS`.

 Then everytime `$XDG_DATA_DIRS` changes, the plugin then enumerates the zsh function subpaths again and then diffs that against the last state of the function dirs.
 It then adds/removes these from fpaths as indicated by the diff.
 Note, that unlike in the initialization, this will always prepend or remove the first occurence of a path from the fpath.
 If a directory is dynamically added during runtime, we assume that the user wants it to take priority.